rackerlabs/tetra/README.md

 # Using the makefile

-The makfile contains a bunch of commands for managing a docker container for the database.
+The makefile contains a bunch of commands for managing a docker container for the database.
 In non-linux places, it uses docker-machine to run docker in a vm.